danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- find a way to dinamically edit results
 - redo the admin page with React Redux Toolkit
 - introduce leaders into the Admin2 page (change winners for leaders)
 - create a way to add points